chrisholt0222/machine-learning-challenge/README.md

 ### Preprocess the Data

-In file The mean and standard devation was calculated for each independent field by koi_disposition ("CONFIRMED", "FALSE POSITIVE").
+The mean and standard devation was calculated for each independent field by koi_disposition ("CONFIRMED", "FALSE POSITIVE").
 A histrogram for each independent variables was generated.
-See jupyter notebook (https://github.com/chrisholt0222/machine-learning-challenge/blob/master/initial_models/model_logreg.ipynb).
+Based on the review of the mean, the standard devation, and the histograms the following variables koi_period_err2, koi_time0bk_err2, koi_duration_err2, koi_depth_err2 were removed.
+See Jupyter Notebook (https://github.com/chrisholt0222/machine-learning-challenge/blob/master/initial_models/model_logreg.ipynb).

 #### Fields 1 - 16:
 ![Group1.jpg](initial_models/Images/feature_hist_0_15.png)